slowdive14/slowdive/_notes/3. Projects/DBT/Test.md

                                                                             </div>

-																			이번 챕터에서 다루는 내용
+**이번 챕터에서 다루는 내용**
-(1) the crucial theoretical relationship between DBT’s biosocial theory and the dialectical dilemmas; (2) the nature of the three dialectical dilemmas in clinical context; (3) how we derive the secondary targets in DBT (those behavioral patterns that cause and maintain the primary target behaviors) from the dialectical dilemmas, and how we use them;
+1. the crucial theoretical relationship between DBT’s biosocial theory and the dialectical dilemmas
+2. the nature of the three dialectical dilemmas in clinical context;
+3. how we derive the secondary targets in DBT (those behavioral patterns that cause and maintain the primary target behaviors) from the dialectical dilemmas, and how we use them
-(4) how we can identify additional dialectical dilemmas and secondary targets.
+4. how we can identify additional dialectical dilemmas and secondary targets.

 # BIOSOCIAL THEORY AND DIALECTICAL DILEMMAS
 Emotional Vulnerability